SecDevOps-jmcdonough/cnf-aws-iday/content/3_ModuleThree/32_Task2.md

 ![](../images/image-t2-1.png)

 - 2. In a new browser tab, log into your AWS account and click on your **IAM user name in the upper right corner**.
-This will allow you to see and copy your AWS account ID.
+This will allow you to see and **copy your AWS account ID**.

 ![](../images/image-t2-2.png)